David Fasold: Biography and marine career

 Fasold was born in Chicago in 1939 and grew up in Wheaton, Illinois, son of Frank, an architect, and Ruth Fasold, who raised him as strict Plymouth Brethren.
 In 1957 he joined the United States Merchant Marine becoming an officer and traveling the world.
 He met his wife Anna Elizabeth Avila, from El Salvador, in San Jose, California, in the 1950s.
 After beginning a family he moved to Key West, Florida, where Fasold built up a respectable marine salvage company.
 In the 1970s and 1980s he assisted various marine treasure hunters, including Mel Fisher.

 Fasold owned a photograph album showing the state visit of Benito Mussolini to Adolf Hitler's Nazi Germany that was published in 1970 as The Hitler Albums: Mussolini's State Visit to Germany, Sept.
 25-29, 1937, with editorial assistance by Roger James Bender.

-He raised two sons, Nathan and Michael, before dying of cancer in Corvallis, Oregon on April 26, 1998, financially broken from years of expeditions and research.
+He raised two sons, Nathan and Michael, before dying of cancer in Corvallis, Oregon, on April 26, 1998, financially broken from years of expeditions and research.

 Durupınar site

 Always interested in the history of the Bible and Noah's Ark, Fasold studied pre-Christian accounts of the Deluge and came to believe that the ark would be found not on Mount Ararat but somewhere to the southwest.
 In 1985, Fasold teamed up with Ron Wyatt to investigate the Durupınar site (located at approximately 39°26′26.26″N 44°14′04.26″E), a boat-shaped mound site named after Turkish Army Captain İlhan Durupınar who identified the formation in a Turkish Air Force aerial photo while on a mapping mission for NATO in 1959.

 In 1985, Fasold and Wyatt were joined by geophysicist John Baumgardner for the expedition recounted in Fasold's 1988 book The Ark of Noah.
 As soon as Fasold saw the site, he exclaimed that it was a ship wreck.
 Fasold had brought a state-of-the-art frequency generator, set on the wavelength for iron and searched the formation for internal iron loci.
 This technique was later compared to dowsing by the site's detractors.
 Fasold and the team measured the length of the formation as 538 feet, close to the 300 cubits of the Bible if the Egyptian cubit of 20.6 inches is used.
 Later measurements by others found it to be 515 feet, exactly 300 Egyptian cubits in length.
 Fasold believed the team had found the fossilized remains of the upper deck and that the original reed substructure has disappeared.
-In the nearby village of Kazan, so-called drogue stones that they believed were once attached to the ark were investigated.
+In the nearby village of Kazan (formerly called Arzap), so-called drogue stones that they believed were once attached to the ark were investigated.